dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 ## Processing Messages

-Now, let's write the main workflow function that processes incoming messages.
+Now, let's write the main workflow that durably processes Slack messages.

 This function parses each message to determine whether it's asking the bot a question.
 If it is asking a question, it answers the question using a RAG-assisted LLM call, then posts the answer to the channel.